scikit-image/scikit-image/doc/source/skips/0-governance.rst

 This is a meritocratic, consensus-based community project.
-Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision making process.
+Anyone with an interest in the project can join the community, contribute to the project design, and participate in the decision making process.
 This document describes how that participation takes place and how to set about earning merit within the project community.